rmsk2/rustpwman/README.md

 As an alternative to setting an environment variable you can also use the `--cipher` or `-c` command line option and one of the parameters
 `aes256`, `aes192` or `chacha20` to determine the cipher which is used by `rustpwman`.
 This option works with the `enc`, `dec` and the `gui` command.
 This may serve as an example: `rustpwman gui -i input_file.enc -c chacha20`.
+You can also use the same values to specify a cipher via the config file entry `cipher`.

 ChaCha20 Poly-1305 provides security comparable to AES-256 GCM and so it comes down to a matter of taste which cipher you use.
 Even though AES-192 has a shorter key than AES-256 a key length of 192 bits should still be past anyones paranoia level.
 On top of that it is very unlikely that you use a password with a 192 bit or higher entropy to derive